scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 the two language ecosystems, each of which include many visualization tools and capabilities.

-To highlight the simplicity of IPyWidgets, a couple of minimal examples are provided here.
-In the simplest UI cases, IPyWidgets allows wrapping a function call that produces a visual output based on some set of input parameters with `ipywidgets.interactive()`, which automatically constructs an appropriate form widget for each parameter.
+To highlight the simplicity of IPyWidgets, some minimal examples are provided here.
+In the simplest UI cases, IPyWidgets allows wrapping a function call that produces a visual output based on some set of input parameters with `ipywidgets.interactive()`, which automatically constructs an appropriate input widget for each parameter.
 In this case, the developer need not manually initialize any Python widgets, as seen in the below code sample @code:interactive and @fig:ipywidgets_example.